-The literature is mixed.
-Certainly medical issues such as nausea and vomiting are stymied by marijuana use (the potential benefit).
-But what must be tallied is the benefit to the mother and the risk to the fetus.
+However, when it comes to marijuana use, what must be tallied is the benefit to the mother and the risk to the fetus.

-There are approximately 400 separate chemicals that compose “marijuana”.
-Additionally, there are a separate 60 other components called cannabinoids and endocannabinoids (the synthetic byproducts.
-The effects of the endocannabinoids have a cellular effect.
-The endocannabinoids move across the cells readily to have their effect, like a shuttle from one side of the street to the other.
-These endocannabinoids play diverse roles in biologic systems.
+There are approximately 400 different chemicals that compose “marijuana” as we know it.
+Additionally, there are 60 other components called cannabinoids and endocannabinoids (the synthetic byproducts).
+Endocannabinoids move across the cells readily, like a shuttle from one side of the street to the other.
+These endocannabinoids play diverse roles in biological systems.

-We have receptors on our cells naturally.
-They can have effects in the brain, at the musculoskeletal system and of course, in the uterus.
-It is known that receptor is expressed (present) differently in the endometrium.
+We have receptors on our cells, naturally, which means that endocannabinoids can affect the brain, musculoskeletal system, and of course, the uterus.
+It’s known that the receptor is expressed (present) differently in the endometrium.
 There is a higher concentration of the receptor at the time and place of implantation—suggesting that it may be involved in promoting and directing implantation.
-So, it is possible that the introduction of cannabis, cannabinnoids and their byproducts (Ie: THC and frank marijuana smoking) can alter implantation.
+So, it’s possible that the introduction of cannabis, cannabinoids, and their byproducts (ie: THC and frank marijuana smoking) can alter implantation.